Lottejohanna/Programmeerproject/PROCESS.md

 Button: fixed the button problem, changed the id's and values of the buttons.
 The value is now either 0 or 1.
 And the id is # + map/bar/scatter + 0/1.
 The only thing I need to fix is the default color.

+Tue Feb 1

+* Fixed the buttons
+* Split all the files
+* Fixed variableNames and functionNames
+* Added sources and axes labels

+To Do:
+* transitions
+* pop up scatterplot
+* text info
+* Report
+* Daily standup pictures
+* order repository
+* tooltip